JeremyWurbs/dosaku/README.md

 ## Tasks and Actions

 Note the way in which we used our agent.
 Our agent learned the *task* "Chat".
 This task defines an *action*, "chat".
-(As a quick aside, Tasks are python classes, and thus get python class naming conventions (i.e. `TheyWillLookLikeThis`), and actions are python methods and thus get python method naming conventions, i.e. `they_will_look_like_this`).
+(As a quick aside: tasks are python classes, and thus get python class naming conventions, i.e. `TheyWillLookLikeThis`.
+Actions are python methods, and thus get python method naming conventions, i.e. `they_will_look_like_this`).
 In general, we get our agent to *do* an action with:

 ```python